apnadkarni/blt/man/datatable.rst

   Copies the column *srcColumn* into *destColumn*.
 If a column *destColumn* doesn't already exist in *tableName*, one is created.
-  *SrcColumn* and *destColumn* may be a label, index, or tag, but may not represent more than one column.  ?Switches? can be any of the following:
+  *SrcColumn* and *destColumn* may be a label, index, or tag, but may not represent more than one column.  *Switches* can be any of the following:

   **-append**
     Append the values of *srcColumn* to *destColumn*.
 By default the